 We had the privilege and honor to celebrate Black History Month in collaboration with Google and Museum of the African Diaspora of San Francisco with a one day film festival held at one of Google’s campuses in Northern California.

 We started with a Creative Arts & Tech panel featuring musical artist/digital genius/entrepreneur Fuze The MC, filmmaker/creative director/producer Diaunte Thompson, and artist/curator Yetunde Olagbaju.

 We were also joined by students from McClymonds and Oakland Tech High School who got a chance to interact and connect with the panelists while learning how the intersection of creative arts and digital world continues to break new ground.

-During the second half of the day, we screened 14 short films and web series submitted from filmmakers from California, New York, Atlanta and Miami followed by awards and a reception which included soul food from Blackberry Soul Fine Catering and music from AfroDJiak and special guests Grammy-nominated duo Los Rakas.
+During the second half of the day, filmmakers from California, New York, Atlanta and Miami joined us to screen 14 of their short films and web series.
+We ended the day with awards and a reception which included soul food from Blackberry Soul Fine Catering and music from AfroDJiak and special guests Grammy-nominated duo Los Rakas.